cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 } Envelope;
 ~~~

-nonce: A unique nonce of length `Nn` used to protect this Envelope.
+nonce: A unique nonce of length `Nn` used to protect this `Envelope`.

-auth_tag: Authentication tag protecting the contents of the envelope, covering
+auth_tag: An authentication tag protecting the contents of the envelope, covering
-the envelope nonce, and `CleartextCredentials`.
+the envelope nonce and `CleartextCredentials`.

 ### Envelope Creation {#envelope-creation}